sogelink-research/ctod/README.md

 - Pass processor options
 - Add skipCache to viewer
+- Test if we can improve performance by reusing readers for the COG (Reader Pool)
 - Pydelatin and/or Martini support
 - Refactoring
 - Logging
 - Cleanup viewer code
-- Smaller docker image if possible

 ### V1.1